 Trendlines are useful tools to predict the price movement in the future by connecting price points.
 The two types of trendlines are an upward and a downtrend.
 Trendlines are often used to predict patterns as they extend in the long run and serve as support for an uptrend or resistance for a downtrend.

 Use previous highs and lows as support and resistance levels

-The support level is the point at which the price stops falling and start rising.
+The support level (Gold Trading Strategies) is the point at which the price stops falling and start rising.
 On the other hand, the resistance level is the point at which the price stops rising and dips instead.
 The strength of either the resistance level or the support level is also the strength of the same levels created as an increasing or decreasing trendline.
 The more significant the low or high is, the stronger the support or resistance level is.